SymfonyCasts/api-platform3/sfcasts/dragon-treasure-write.md

 symfony php bin/phpunit --filter=testPostToCreateTreasure
 ```

-And... it *explodes*.
+And... it goes kaboom!
 It ran a *few* tests... and they all say the same thing:

 > No mapper found for `DragonTreasureApi` -> `DragonTreasure`

-If we follow the logic, we see what's happening internally.
-When we POST,
-it *deserializes* the JSON into a new `DragonTreasureApi` object and then calls our
+Ok, when we POST, it *deserializes* the JSON into a new `DragonTreasureApi` object
-processor.
-Our processor takes that API object and tries to use MicroMapper
+and then calls our processor.
+Our processor takes that API object and tries to use
-to map it to the `DragonTreasure` entity.
-And since we're *missing* the mapper
+MicroMapper to map it to the `DragonTreasure` entity.
+Since we're *missing*
-from `DragonTreasureApi` to `DragonTreasure`, kablooie!
+the mapper from `DragonTreasureApi` to `DragonTreasure`, kablooie!

 ## Creating the Mapper

 We know the drill!
 In `src/Mapper/`, create a new `DragonTreasureApiToEntityMapper`.
-Inside, implement `MapperInterface`, and use `#[AsMapper()]` to say that
+Inside, implement `MapperInterface`, use `#[AsMapper()]` to say that
 we are mapping `from: DragonTreasureApi::class`, `to: DragonTreasure::class`...
-and add two methods.
+and add the two methods.

 This will be very similar to our `UserApiToEntityMapper`.
 In `load()`, if we have
 an ID, we want to *query* for that object.
-So add a constructor, with
+Add a constructor, with
 `private DragonTreasureRepository $repository`.
-Down here, add our now-familiar
+Down here, include the now-familiar
 `$dto = $from`, and `assert` that `$dto` is an `instanceof DragonTreasureApi`.
-To live even easier, steal some code from our other mapper.
-Copy this code...
+To make life even easier, steal some code from our other mapper.
+Copy this...
 and plop it over here.
 But Hit "Cancel" because we don't need that `use` statement...
 and rename this to just `$entity`.
 So if the `$dto` has an `id`, it means we're
 editing it and we want to find the existing one. *Else*, we're going to create a